- NEW University of Saskatchewan - Research Ethics Office - Standard Operating Procedures (June 30, 2018)

 - “Invention” means an invention within the meaning of article 27 of the collective bargaining agreement between the University and the University of Saskatchewan Faculty Association and every right, title, and interest of the faculty or staff member or graduate student in and to any such invention Created in whole or in part by the said individual during his or her employment by or studies with the University, that is related, directly or indirectly, to investigation, research, scholarly activity, or other work or studies of the said individual at the University or that arises there from, or from use of University Resources.

-- “Invention Disclosed” means an Invention described in a Report of Invention delivered to USask Innovation Enterprise, and any portion thereof.
+- “Invention Disclosed” means an Invention described in a Report of Invention delivered to USask Research Excellence and Innovation, and any portion thereof.

-- “Report of Invention” means a complete and appropriately signed document describing the sole or joint Creation of an Invention, prepared in accordance with a form promulgated and issued by USask Innovation Enterprise from time to time as a “Report of Invention” form.
+- “Report of Invention” means a complete and appropriately signed document describing the sole or joint Creation of an Invention, prepared in accordance with a form promulgated and issued by USask Research Excellence and Innovation from time to time as a “Report of Invention” form.

 - “Net Consideration” means gross consideration received by the University from Technology Transfer activities less Disbursements.
 Net consideration does not include securities in corporations such as shareholdings but does include cash proceeds of sale of such securities.
 Notwithstanding the foregoing, Net Consideration does not include revenue received by the University as compensation for the delivery of research services or in aid of research or scholarly activity in accordance with usual practices or any overhead component of such compensation to the extent that such overhead is usually charged to purchasers or sponsors of research or scholarly activity.